Bruce Bartlett

 Bruce Reeves Bartlett (born October 11, 1951) is an American historian and author.
 He served as a domestic policy adviser to Ronald Reagan and as a Treasury official under George H. W. Bush.
 Bartlett also writes for the New York Times Economix blog.

 Bartlett has written several books and magazine articles critical of the George W. Bush administration, asserting that its economic policies significantly departed from traditional conservative principles.

 Early life and education

-Bartlett was born in Ann Arbor, Michigan, the son of Marjorie (Stern) and Frank Bartlett.
-He was educated at Rutgers University (B.A., 1973) and Georgetown University (M.A., 1976).
+Bartlett was born October 11, 1951, in Ann Arbor, Michigan, the son of Marjorie (Stern) and Frank Bartlett.
+He attended Rutgers University, where he received a B.A. in 1973, and Georgetown University, where he received an M.A. in 1976.
 He originally studied American diplomatic history under Lloyd Gardner at Rutgers and Jules Davids at Georgetown.
 He did a master's thesis on the origins of the Pearl Harbor attack at Georgetown, the substance of which was later published as Coverup: The Politics of Pearl Harbor, 1941–1946.
-He was closely advised by Percy Greaves, who had been the Republican counsel to the congressional committee investigating the Pearl Harbor attack in 1946.
+He was closely advised by Percy Greaves, Republican counsel to the U.S. Congressional Joint Committee on the Investigation of the Pearl Harbor Attack.